 Every time I listen to the tune as each episode opens, I can’t help but wonder if the things am going through are what every person my age goes through.
 I mean, is this normal?
-Is it okay to feel lost and confused as you start to shed the skin of your 20s?
-Is this It?
+Is it okay to feel lost and confused as you transition to full adulthood?
+Is this it?
 Is this how it is supposed to go?

 So, I have to ask, do you ever feel stuck?
 Like you are trying to move forward but all you seem to be doing is marking time on the same spot?
 You can’t feel yourself moving forward or backwards or sideways.
 It is like you are a hamster in a wheel.
 Moving with all your might but covering no distance.
 Or is it just me?

 Of late I have been feeling so.
 Just stuck to the same spot.
 So much that I cannot really tell whether am actually living or just existing.
 It is a tough situation to be in.
 And I thought I was alone.
 But on a few occasions I will stumble upon a post on Facebook from someone I know (often times my age mate or someone within my age range) who cries how stagnant their life is.
 And I will realize that am not alone.
 I will also realize that am in this age where people have to get stuck in order to really move forward.
 Unless they are one of those with a Midas Touch who will try something only once and succeed at it.